-Nutritional services and nutritional supplements not provided by a licensed, registered dietician shall be considered a support service.
-Food not provided pursuant to a physician's recommendation and a nutritional plan developed by a licensed, registered dietician also shall be considered a support service.
+Nutritional counseling services and nutritional supplements not provided by a licensed, registered dietician shall be considered a support service and be reported under psychosocial support services and food bank/home delivered meals respectively.
+Food not provided pursuant to a physician's recommendation and a nutritional plan developed by a licensed, registered dietician also shall be considered a support service and is reported under food bank/home delivered meals.